followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/editing/texts/editRow.md

 ===========================================================================

 <!--shortDescription-->
 Specifies text for buttons that switch rows into the editing state.
-Only applies if [allowUpdating]({basewidgetpath}/Configuration/editing/#allowUpdating) is *true*.
+Applies only if [allowUpdating]({basewidgetpath}/Configuration/editing/#allowUpdating) is *true*.
 <!--/shortDescription-->

 <!--fullDescription-->